google/skia-buildbot/skolo/linux/README.md

 From the machine:

 ```
-ifconfig #make note of the ethernet name
+ip address #make note of the ethernet name
 ```

 From the jumphost: